joshring/design-princples/README.md

 # Confidence driven testing
 - Unit or integration tests are most valuable where something is critically important or it is non-trivial to validate something is correct
-- Conversely if we accumalate tests which don't really give us real confidence, we just burden ourselves with fragile test code to maintain
+- Conversely if we accumulate tests which don't really give us real confidence, we just burden ourselves with fragile test code to maintain

 # Tests requiring infrastructure
 - Prefer to avoid mocks, they can easily give false positives.